Photographers in North America for Family, Vacation, Birth

 I use a documentary approach with a fine art style to my family photography that captures real moments.
 I don’t see photography as just a job.
 I have the desire to create beautiful images that tell stories.

 Hello, my name is Cibele, but you can call me Ci.
+I live in São Paulo with my family.
 I graduated in advertising at Mackenzie with a post-graduate degree in MKT in Lisbon, the city where I lived for ten years.
 I worked in the marketing area for a long time, but it was with motherhood that I discovered my true vocation: being a photographer.
 We are a family-owned and operated business.
 I usually say that motherhood brought me three great passions: Clara, João, and Fotografia.
 Every mother is a little photographer of her children, isn't she?
 The desire to photograph my children daily, in everyday scenes with natural light, took me to another world and opened up the possibility of facing Photography as art - photographing as an act of love.
 The curiosity for the photo has increased over time, my professional life has changed since then.
 I became a mother and rediscovered myself through the sensitive photographic record and attentive to the details that surround us.
 Today I have this privilege, which is to give families a little of my view of their world.
 After all, I think I'm a storyteller too.

 Better known as Tia Karol, a gaucho resident in Ribeirão Preto, I'm in love with the world of mothering and photography since 2011.
 I can't talk about my profession, not to mention my family, who really demonstrates who I am, and that makes me admire to register the daily life.
 The smile of everyday life, the jokes, the learning phases, all teach me so much and change my gaze as a photographer day after day.
 My goal is to be able to photograph each family in their individuality, their personality, that the essence is recorded in a timeless way.
 I want the smiles to be repeated year after year, the moments to be relived as I look at an image I could have the happiness of making, as I smile when I see the happiness of my family.
 And with all this love, for families and photographs, I want every person who passes through my lens to become part of this circle of affection as well.
 May friendships are cultivated, stories shared, and everything is done with love and simplicity.
 With love!